guardian/configuration-magic/README.md

 play.application.loader="com.gu.cm.ConfigurationGuiceApplicationLoader"
 ````

-You can also modify the default behaviour by creating your own loader that extends ````ConfigurationGuiceApplicationLoader```` or that manually calls the core configruation.
+You can also modify the default behaviour by creating your own loader that extends ````ConfigurationGuiceApplicationLoader```` or that manually calls the core configuration.
 See ConfigurationGuiceApplicationLoader.scala for a reference implementation.

 ## Logging